OHI-Science/ohi-global/README.md

 Seems like it would be better to use these data: N:\model\GL-NCEAS-CoastalPopulation_v2013\data?
 And a 25 km inland area (given that we have that buffer)?

+* **MAR** We have data to update coastal population to 2015 (Population data is projected from <=2000 data - but that may be the best available?).
+The FAO harvest tonnes has been updated with 2013 [data](http://www.fao.org/fishery/statistics/global-aquaculture-production/en)).

+* **Pressure: target harvest** It appears that the last analysis included FAO data to 2012.
+Data is located here: N:\git-annex\Global\NCEAS-SpatialFishCatch_v2014\raw\fao\FAO_raw_1950_2012.csv .
+Good readme: Github\ohiprep\Global\FAO-TargetedHarvest_v2012.
+FAO data has been updated.

 ###Things to keep checking on:
 * **FIS** May have updated catch data.
 May also have an updated CMSY model.

-* **MAR** We have data to update coastal population to 2015 (Population data is projected from <=2000 data - but that may be the best available?).
-There hasn't been an update yet for the FAO harvest tonnes (look for addition of 2013 [data](http://www.fao.org/fishery/statistics/global-aquaculture-production/en)).

 * **AO** The new ppppcgdp data is not yet available.